-Thank you for participating in the 2017 MBSYEP.
-The Department of Employment Services (DOES) is excited to collaborate with you to provide meaningful and constructive work experiences for youth ages 14 to 24 this summer.
+The Department of Employment Services is excited to collaborate with you to provide meaningful and constructive work experiences for youth ages 14 to 24.
 You are uniquely positioned to provide training and guidance to youth, and your partnership enables them to develop positive work habits, and other critical skill sets necessary to ultimately secure sustainable future employment.
 It is through your dedication and commitment that our youth identify possible career paths, obtain employment, and grow to become our future leaders.

-This employer manual includes all of the critical information you need to be a successful worksite!
-We are excited to work with you, and look forward to collectively ensuring our youth have valuable experiences.
+This employer manual includes all of the critical information you will need to be a successful host employer.
+We are excited to work with you and look forward to collectively ensuring our youth have valuable experiences.